 Make sure you check out the Top things to do in Pembrokeshire as well for more great things to do near Tenby!

 Tenby is a great place to visit for all the family, so whether you're a family with kids or a couple looking to explore, there's something for everyone.
-Here’s my recommendations for the best things to do in Tenby.
+Here’s my recommendations for 11 of the best things to do in Tenby.

 11 Great things to do in Tenby, Wales